crabtree/deleted-domains-pl/README.md

 ## How to get the files?

 You can access each downloaded file directly under following path: `https://raw.githubusercontent.com/crabtree/deleted-domains-pl/deleted-domains/deleted_domains/{YEAR}/{MONTH}/{YEAR}-{MONTH}-{DAY}.txt`.
-Please keep in mind that the script started its life at 5th of July 2022.
+Please keep in mind that the script started its life on 5th of July 2022.